 This technique can be used for managing all kinds of projects but in our case it was battle tested on full team working remotely.
 Remote projects and teams have their own nature and small tasks fits great in this environment.

 Did you like this article?
-You can find out more on this and similar topics in our upcoming book Developers oriented project management.
+You can find out more on this and similar topics in our book Developers oriented project management.
 You can also subscribe to the newsletter below if you want to receive tips and excerpts from our work on the book.
 They will be similar in form to this blogpost.

 In this series